Kofi Jamar

-Derrick Osei Kuffour Prempeh popularly called Kofi Jamar is a Ghanaian musician from Kumasi.
+Derrick Osei Kuffour Prempeh (born 1995) popularly called Kofi Jamar is a Ghanaian musician from Kumasi.
 He is best known for his hit song Ekorso which evolved from the viral Kumerica/Asaaka trend and features Yaw Tog and YPee.
 In 2021, he was in nomination in seven categories at the Vodafone Ghana Music Awards but won none.

 Early life and education

 Jamar is from Bantama in the Ashanti Region of Ghana.
 He attended Bethel Preparatory School together with fellow rapper Amerado.